-Prior to the decision to refer all irregularly arriving asylum seekers to Pournara Centre, obstacles that were reported included delays in the issuance of the Alien’s Registration Certificate (ARC) number for new asylum seekers which, along with the permission to enter the labour market after one month from the lodging of their asylum application, had prevented persons to register at the Labour Department until they obtained an ARC number.
+Prior to the decision to refer all new asylum seekers to Pournara Centre, obstacles that were reported included delays in the issuance of the Alien’s Registration Certificate (ARC) number for new asylum seekers which, along with the permission to enter the labour market after one month from the lodging of their asylum application, had prevented persons to register at the Labour Department until they obtained an ARC number.

-According to the Refugee Law, asylum seekers are permitted to take part in vocational trainings linked to employment contracts, relevant to the permitted sectors of employment for asylum seekers, unless otherwise authorised by the Minister of Labour, Welfare and Social Insurance.
+According to the Refugee Law, asylum seekers are permitted to take part in vocational trainings linked to employment contracts relevant to the permitted sectors of employment for asylum seekers, unless otherwise authorised by the Minister of Labour, Welfare and Social Insurance.
 In practice, however, there are no professional training schemes available for those specific sectors.

 - A lack of information and guidance regarding support measures and procedures to access them.
 The measures announced involved many different procedures, criteria, and were constantly revised.
 Given the complexity of the measures, and as a result of linguistic barriers, understanding and accessing the schemes is a challenging task.
-NGOs try to address the situation by routinely providing information, translated material and advice to asylum seekers, as well as helping them with applications, procedures, document submissions, and communication with employers etc.
+NGOs tried to address the situation by routinely providing information, translated material and advice to asylum seekers, as well as helping them with applications, procedures, document submissions, and communication with employers etc.

 Asylum seekers who have secured work contribute to the National Health System (GESY) by an amount which is proportional to their salary and deducted every month.
-Still, they are not allowed to access GESY services and receive lower standard health care through the public hospitals.
+Still, they are not allowed to access GESY services and receive lower standard health care through public hospitals.

 Article 9Θ(1)(b) Refugee Law; Ministerial Decision 308/2018, 26 October 2018.